-Width: 76' from
+Width: 76' from back of curb to back of curb; ROW is 108'.
+Cross Section: Two lanes in each direction with a wide median to accom-

-back of curb to back of curb; ROW is 108'.
-Cross Section:Two lanes in each direction with a wide median to accommodate turn lanes, bike zone, planting strip, sidewalk and utility zone.
+Two lanes in each direction with a wide median to accommodate turn lanes, bike zone, planting strip, sidewalk and utility zone.
 Building setbacks will vary by zoning districts.